RafalJanko/PizzeriaManager/README.md

 * clone the repository from GitHub

-Using the console naviagte to the cloned repository and run the following commands"
+Using the console naviagte to the cloned repository and run the following commands:

 * pip install virtualenv
 * virtualenv “name as you like”